Rent to Rent UK 2025: A Complete Guide for Property Investors

 Rent to rent has become a well-known, yet controversial, model in the UK property market.
 At first glance, it promises investors the opportunity to generate profit from someone else’s property without the need for a mortgage or significant capital.
 But beneath the surface lie complex legal, financial, and regulatory risks that both landlords and rent-to-rent operators must understand.

-In this guide, we’ll cover: what rent to rent is, how it works, the legal landscape, risks, ways to protect yourself as a landlord, and practical tips for property investors in 2025.
+In this guide, we’ll cover what rent to rent is, how it works, the legal landscape, the risks, ways to protect yourself as a landlord, and practical tips for property investors.

 What is Rent to Rent?